CrownClownX/Pixel-Art-Blog/README.md

     <add key="port" value="587" />
     <add key="enableSsl" value="true" />
   </appSettings>
-File must have extension .config.
+File must have extension .config. mailAccount and mailPassword should be changed to real creditentials provided by user.
 Path to file is defined in web.config in section appSettings:
   <appSettings file="..\..\appsettings.config">
-Field file should be change to match path of new appsettings file.
+Field file should be changed to match path of new appsettings file.

+To get to admin panel use route /admin (like this http://localhost:54043/admin).
+Then, you will see sign in panel.
+Type :
+* admin@pixelart.com - login
+* Admin1! - password
+After successful signing in you'll be redirected to admin panel.

 ## Features